rav-pradhan/ravii.dev.personal/writing/web-design/_posts/2023-01-04-on-imperative-and-declarative-web-design.md

 </form>
 ```

 Conceptually, this feels a touch odd.
 Margins provide us with whitespace that, in turn, visually defines the relationship between adjacent elements.
-Applying a margin to individual elements decouples sibling elements as they end up "possessing" their own whitespace.
+Applying a margin to every individual elements decouples sibling elements as they end up "possessing" their own whitespace.
 The relationship between elements is disrupted if any one of them don't have the correct margin class applied.

 A declarative approach to this problem would involve leveraging the wonders of CSS specificity to set margin values at the context-level, which in this case is the form element.